-In October 2006, the City of Roseburg issued \$4,275,000 of Full Faith and Credit Obligations to acquire property for construction of a new public safety facility.
+In October 2006, the City issued \$4,275,000 of Full Faith and Credit Obligations to acquire property for construction of a new public safety facility.
 The obligations which pledge the City's full faith and credit were sold as a direct bank placement.
-The interest rate on the obligations is 4%, and final maturity is 2017.

-An intergovernmental agreement between the City and the Urban Renewal Agency pledges the Agency's tax increment revenues to pay the debt.
+The interest rate on the obligations was 4%.
+Interest only payments were made during the first eight years.
+The first principal payment of \$2,210,000 was made in 2014 and final maturity was 2017.
+An intergovernmental agreement between the City and the Urban Renewal Agency pledged the Agency's tax increment revenues to pay the debt in entirety.
+The intergovernmental agreement constitutes an indebtedness of the Agency.

-The balance outstanding as of June 30, 2016 is \$2,000,000.
+The balance outstanding as of June 30, 2017 was \$0.